TABLE OF CONTENTS:

 - User disconnected

 The host can select the option to synchronize the video windows (including the window of the media player and screen sharing) for all participants.
 This could be done from the menu shown below which is opened by clicking on the three dots in his own video box or that of a participant.
 A new window will open.

-The video boxes settings allow the Host to control each video box separately for the participants in the current session.
-These include Individual Video, Video Mosaic, Screen Sharing and Media Player boxes.
+The video box settings allow the Host to control each video box separately for the participants in the current session.
+These include Individual Video, Video Mosaic, Screen Sharing, and Media Player boxes.
 Each of these video boxes has a dropdown menu (in the three dots at the top) with the following options:

 “When the host opens, closes, chooses a full-screen of the video box – do the same for the participants.”

 When this setting is ON, the host’s actions will be reproduced on the participants’ screens – when the host opens, chooses a full-screen, or closes the Individual/Participants video window it will open, enter full-screen or close on the participants’ screens.

 Participants, however, will be able to choose whether to keep this change or not, but every time the host makes a new change, this will affect participants’ videos.